 he/him/his and they/them/their

 Quinn is one of the Student Program Assistants for the LBGT Resource Center.
 For this role, they put together smaller events for the center and co-facilitate New2U.
 He is a third-year undergraduate student studying Sociology.
-Quinn is also the Public Relations Coordinator of The Alliance of Queer and Ally Students and the Secretary for TransAction.
+Quinn is also the Public Relations Coordinator of The Alliance of Queer and Ally Students and the former Secretary for TransAction.
 When not in the center, he can be found hanging out with friends and thinking about his favorite cat, Snickers.

 Counseling and Psychiatric Services Liaison